eezstreet/SWATEliteForce/README.md

 - Added ironsights functionality
 - Added broad-secure commands (SEARCH AND SECURE, SECURE ALL, RESTRAIN ALL, DISABLE ALL)
 - Added first person weapon inertia
+- Added Suppressed M4A1
+- Added Suppressed G36C
+- Added Suppressed UMP
 - AI will now drop lightsticks as they clear rooms.
 - Reorganized DEPLOY command sub-menu
 - Externalized the position of the weapon in first person and in iron sights.
-- Added a command to change the position of the weapon in first person.
+- Added a console command to change the position of the weapon in first person.
 - Suspects will fire upon hostages twice as quickly.
 - Pepper spray now takes a moment or two to affect targets, like CS gas does.
 - High skill suspects are more likely to react to a thrown grenade now.